back to top

 Regarding ADB Sideload commands, they allow you to manually install OTA updates or custom ROMs on your device from a computer.
 ADB commands help you install software updates or a custom operating system without booting into Android.

-How to download and install the latest ADB and Fastboot lib for Windows, Mac OS, Linux, Chrome OS
+How to download and install the latest ADB and Fastboot libraries for Windows, Mac OS, Linux, and Chrome OS

 When installing a custom recovery image, we installed ADB and fast boot.
 We can then give commands through the command prompt from there.
 On the technical side, however, developers usually update such software very quickly.
 Here, we need to install the latest versions of ADB and Fastboot.
 Here are instructions for installing them on different platforms, including Windows, MacOS, Linux, and ChromeOS.